Smoked pork loin should be at every COOKOUT!

 Question: What is a good side dish for pork loin?

-Answer: Some of my favorite side dishes for pork loin are mashed potatoes with wasabi, mac, and cheese, cornbread, or triple cooked fries
+Answer: Some of my favorite side dishes for pork loin are mashed potatoes with wasabi, mac and cheese, cornbread, or triple-cooked fries

 Question: I have mountains of leftovers, what should I do with it?

 Answer: Ohh I love getting inventive with leftovers I have!
 I love adding it to fried rice or using it in my tacos with lots of cilantro and guacamole!
-I have an extensive list of leftover pork lin recipes here for you to try.
+I have an extensive list of leftover pork lin recipes here to try.

 Question: What’s the best wood to pair with pork loin?